You can’t have a true period while pregnant, but light, period-like bleeding can happen in early pregnancy.

 Key Takeaways: Understanding Fertility

-• Implantation bleeding often arrives as light spotting 6–12 days after ovulation.
+- Implantation bleeding often arrives as light spotting about 6–12 days after ovulation.

-• Home pregnancy tests are most accurate after a missed period.
+- Home pregnancy tests are most accurate when taken at the right time.

 Frequently Asked Questions: If I Have My Period, Can I Still Be Pregnant?